IBM/ieam42-automation/docs/ieam42-agent-deploy.md

-# IBM Edge Application Manager (IEAM) 4.2 Agent - Installation
+# Install the IEAM 4.2 agent

-This page contains the bash commands to automate the deployment of the IEAM 4.2 agent.
+This page contains the bash commands to automate the installation of the IEAM 4.2 agent.
 As depicted in the figure in below, the script executes the following steps sequentially:

 1. Publish the sample edge services such as helloworld, cpu2eventstreams, cpu and gps in multi-arch environments.